mh-skjelvareid/synaptus/README.md

 # Installation
 Download the toolbox and add (at least) the "core" folder to the Matlab / Octave path.
 Run the scripts found under "test" to see example usage of the different algorithms.
+To run all the tests one after another, use the script "tests_runAll.m".
 Open and run the scripts under "learn" to see simplified versions of some of the algorithms, with plots.

 # Documentation
 The core algorithms are documented by function descriptions in the standard Matlab/Octave style.
 Use the `help` command to display documentation for a given function, e.g. `help psm`.
 The PhD thesis in the "docs" folder describes the theory behind the core algorithms.